The 20 Best Bars in Cape Town

 Our Local Bar

 Already a popular daytime spot for breakfasts, lunches and coffee breaks, this converted mechanic’s workshop has quietly become just as sought-after for drinks and mingling.
 The new bar alongside it is a petite space with speakeasy vibes, continuing the eclectic vintage style of the main restaurant – and with a serving hatch window opening onto the street.
 Order your tipple of choice from a selection of bottles arranged on mirrored glass shelves at “The Ol’ Bar”.
-Classic and signature cocktails are served (think aperol spritz, negroni, margarita, martini, cosmo), plus wine, bubbly and beer.
+Classic and signature cocktails are served (with dashes of chipotle, chai, elderflower, paprika and mushroom), plus an in-house spritz crafted from layered blends.
+The menu showcases modern techniques like clarification, butter-washing and maceration, adding depth and character to each creation.
+Wine, bubbly and beer round out the offering.
 Add delicious Med-style bar snacks and occasional DJ beats, and you’re sorted.
-Happy hour runs from 4pm to 7pm; dinner is also available next door.
+Weekday happy hour runs from 4pm to 7pm; dinner is just a few steps away.

 Opening times Tuesday – Saturday, 4pm – late